hvdkooij/HomeLab/README.md

 Some of the requirements are listed below.
 Not all requirements may apply to all roles.

- - Raspberry PI's are installed with Ubuntu.
+ - Raspberry PI's are installed with Ubuntu or Rasbian. or Rasbian.
  - Hosts run SSH server.
  - Initial setup was completed.
+ - User can login to remote units with SSH without password (pubkey).
  - User can sudo without password.

 ## Notes